-When a student who is a licensed Cosmetologist has completed the required theory hours and practical operations in Barbering with a CGPA of "C' (70%) or better and has satisfied the 200
+When a student who is a licensed Cosmetologist has completed the required theory hours and practical operations in Barbering with a CGPA of" C' (70%) or better and has satisfied the 200 program hours required, he or she is awarded a Proof of Training (POT document) and may apply for State Licensure.
+All tuition, fees and charges must be paid in full prior to the release of final papers.
+Students are assisted in completing the necessary documents to file for the appropriate Barbering and Cosmetology Examination.

-Applicant must be 17 years of age or older and have completed the 10th grade, a Barber License will be granted by the State of California only after the student has successfully completed and graduated from the Barbering course as described above and passed the California Barbering Licensing Exam with an overall average of 75% on both the practical and written State Board Barbering exams.
+Applicant must be 17 years of age or older and have completed the 10th grade.
+A Cosmetology, Barber or Manicurist license will be granted by the State of California only after the student has successfully completed and graduated from the Cosmetology program as described above and passed the licensing exam with a minimum overall average of 76%.
 Please refer to OBTAINING A LICENSE TO PRACTICE IN THE FIELD section at the end of this catalog for detailed information regarding the licensing process and reasons for licensure denial.